Pirates vs. Cubs MLB Betting Odds, Trends & Prediction

 Pirates vs. Cubs MLB Betting Trends

+Pirates are 7-18 SU in their last 25 games against Chi Cubs

+Cubs are 10-4 SU in their last 14 games played on a Sunday

-Pittsburgh are 2-10 SU in their last 12 games on the road.
+Pirates are 4-11 SU in their last 15 games on the road

-The total has gone OVER in 9 of Pittsburgh’s last 11 games against Chi Cubs.

 Pirates vs. Cubs MLB BETTING PREDICTION

 Take the over.
-The over is 6-2 in the Pirates’ last eight games overall, has cashed in five out of their last seven games against National League opponents and is 5-2 in their last seven divisional games.
-On the other side, the over is 9-2 in the Cubs’ last 11 games against the Pirates and is a perfect 6-0 in their last six home games versus Pittsburgh.
+The over is 8-3 in the Pirates’ last 11 games overall, is 7-3 in their last 10 games against an opponent from the National League and is 7-3 in their last 10 divisional games.
+On the other side, the over is 9-2 in the Cubs’ last 11 games against the Pirates and is 8-1 in their last nine home games versus Pittsburgh.

 Pirates vs. Cubs MLB Playoffs Prediction: OVER 7.5